-Insurance companies are businesses, and very often people take for granted that insurance will always be there.
-Insurers deal in risks, and being able to assess a risk and avoid losses is part of how they survive as a business.
-Unfortunately, people have situations and circumstances that often fit outside the norm; insurance companies may find a situation too risky and decide to cancel your policy.
+Insurance companies are businesses, and very often people think that insurance will always be there.
+However, if you don't meet the conditions set forth in your policy, the company could cancel your contract.
+Insurers deal in risks, and being able to assess risk and avoid losses is part of how they meet their bottom line.
+People have issues and circumstances that often fit outside the norm.
+Your insurance company may cancel you for nonpayment, or it may find your situation too risky and decide to cancel your policy.

 - Too many claims

 - Home in disrepair or requiring maintenance or renovation

 - Nonpayment of policy or too many missed payments

 - A criminal record, false declarations, or “moral hazard”